tortoise/tortoise-orm/docs/CONTRIBUTING.rst

 We try and automate as much as we can, so a simple ``make check`` will do automated style checking and linting, but these don't pick up on the non-obvious style preferences.

-Tortoise follows a the following agreed upon style:
+Tortoise ORM follows a the following agreed upon style:

 * Keep to PEP8 where you can
 * Max line-length is changed to 100